ttappr/trie-map/readme.md

 assert_eq!(trie.contains("hello"), true);
 ```

-Each node of the trie will have a fixed-size descendant array of 26 length,
+Each node of the trie, as configured above, will have a fixed-size descendant
-which are indexed into directly by the next character's byte value minus
+array of 26 length, which are indexed into directly by the next character's byte
-`BASE_CHAR`.
+value minus `BASE_CHAR`.

+The methods of the trie support key types of `String`, `&str`, `&[u8]`, and
+other types that implement either `AsRef<[u8]>` or `IntoIterator<Item=&u8>`.
+Internally, the key's bytes are iterated over to populate the trie.
+These
+bytes can be UTF-8/ASCII compatible characters, or they could represent
+anything suitable to a project's requirements so long as `RANGE` and
+`BASE_CHAR` are correctly specified.